rogelioprieto/linux-tips/_posts/2021-03-25-how-to-install-discovar-ubuntu-20-spanish.md

 ---
 layout: post
-title: How to install Discovar in Ubuntu 20.04?
+title: How to install Discovar in Ubuntu 20.04? - spanish version (español)
 categories: github
 ---